 The Inter NG-RAN node N2 based handover procedure specified in clause 4.9.1.3 may also be used for intra-NG-RAN node handover.

 NOTE: One use case for intra-NG-RAN handover to be performed by the Inter NG-RAN node N2 based handover procedure is when an NG-RAN node serves a satellite access system that covers more than one country.
 In such a situation, the UE might move from a "cell" in one country into a "cell" in another country and the NG-RAN node may need to cause the AMF to change to an AMF serving the UE's new country.

+The other use case for intra-NG-RAN handover to be performed by the Inter NG-RAN node N2 based handover procedure is for NG-RAN node onboard satellite when the feeder link switchover causes AMF change.